apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-python.md

 format is compatible with the schema definition of the `Example` class.

-If there is a mismatch, the producer creation will raise an exception.
+If there is a mismatch, the producer creation raises an exception.

 Once a producer is created with a certain schema definition,